2.1 Basis of preparation

 2.3 Recognition of Income and Expenses

-Revenue towards satisfaction of performance obligation is measured at the amount of transaction price (re net of variable consideration) allocated to the performance obhgation.
-The transaction price of goods sold and services rendered is net of variable consideration on account of various discounts/schemes, damages incurred offered by die company as a part of contract
+Revenue towards satisfaction of performance obligation is measured at the amount of transaction price (i.e. net of variable consideration) allocated to the performance obligation.
+The transaction price of goods sold and

-Company recognizes revenue from sale of goods when significant risks and rewards of ownership in the goods are transferred to the buyer as per the terms of the contract, which coincides with the delivery ofgoods.
+Company recognizes revenue from sale of goods when significant risks and rewards of ownership in the goods are transferred to the buyer as per the terms of the contract, which coincides with the delivery of goods.

-Interest mcome on investment m fixed deposit is recognized on time proportion basis at the contractual rate.
+Interest income on investment in fixed deposit is recognized on time proportion basis at the contractual rate.
+Other incomes have been recognized on accrual basis in financial statements except for cash flow information.

 2.4 Property, Plant and Equipment